| Get delicious food from local

 has a huge indoor market which is a tourist attraction in itself.

-Beautiful produce, but you don't go here just for half a dozen lamb
+Beautiful produce, but you don't go here just for a few lamb chops.

-chops.
-Open every day but get there in the morning.
-You could say
+Open every day, but get there in the morning.
+You can say the same

-the same for Cognac - where it's easier to find a parking place.
+for Cognac - where it's easier to find a parking

 |